mlsample/ipy_oxDNA/README.md

 oxDNA is a molecular dynamics simulation code that can be used to study the mechanical and thermodynamic properties of DNA and RNA molecules.
 Umbrella sampling is a highly parallelizable simulation technique that is used to calculate the free energy profiles between two particles or groups of particles.
 The `ipy_oxDNA` repository provides a Python interface for running oxDNA umbrella sampling simulations, allowing users to easily perform these simulations and analyze their results.

 ## How to run NVIDIA Multiprocessing Service (mps)
+NVIDIA MPS is a specialized service offered by NVIDIA, designed to enhance the multiprocessing capabilities of CUDA-enabled GPUs.
+Utilizing MPS allows for the execution of multiple simulations on a single GPU, resulting in an approximate **2.5x performance increase** for specific simulation techniques such as *Umbrella Sampling, Metadynamics, and Multi-Replica simulations*.

+In the absence of MPS, running concurrent simulations on a single GPU can lead to significant performance degradation.
+For comprehensive details on MPS, the official documentation is available at [NVIDIA MPS Documentation](https://docs.nvidia.com/deploy/mps/index.html).

 ```bash
 export CUDA_MPS_PIPE_DIRECTORY=/tmp/mps-pipe_$SLURM_TASK_PID
 export CUDA_MPS_LOG_DIRECTORY=/tmp/mps-log_$SLURM_TASK_PID